Raduas/Esp32Drone/README.md

 motors are works as i want, but printed body with breadboard are too heavy for lift.

 ## v2: -on proggress
--from breaboard moved to soldering field
+- from breaboard moved to soldering field
--new 3D printed body (2 top and bottom layers, 1 perimeters, 0% infill)
+- new 3D printed body (2 top and bottom layers, 1 perimeters, 0% infill)
---made from atleas 4 part which are connect by adhesive
+-- made from atleas 4 part which are connect by adhesive

 ## what next:
   ### on v2:
-  -control function for roll, yaw, pitch
+  - control function for roll, yaw, pitch
   ### on v3:
-  -IMU for self stabilization
+  - IMU for self stabilization

-vision for next upgrade on next versions
+## vision for next upgrade on next versions
-  -Doppler radar + gps for Autonomous drive to point
+  - Doppler radar + gps for Autonomous drive to point